 We all make mistakes; we are human.
 There are many mistakes that can be made with a new tattoo; placement, inks, even the artist’s ability to tattoo, like did they get enough rest and so on.
-Aftercare is where many mistakes can be made as well, so it’s important to know and understand the aftercare process.
-Knowing the mistakes to avoid with tattoo aftercare is just as important.
-Your artist should go over the correct ways to care for your tattoo.
-By following proper aftercare, your tattoo will last longer and keep the colors vibrant.
-When your artist is going over aftercare procedures, make sure you have a way to contact them; phone, text, direct message.
-This is important in the case of an infection.
-The nicer you treat your tattoo the less likely you will need a touchup.
+Tattoo aftercare is where many mistakes can be made as well, so it’s important to know and understand the aftercare process.
+In this blog post, we will uncover some common tattoo aftercare mistakes and provide you with helpful tips to avoid them.
+So, whether you're a seasoned tattoo pro or getting your first ink, read on to discover how to take care of your tattoo the right way.

 It seems obvious that you need to keep the tattoo moisturized for proper healing.
 A dry tattoo can crack and wrinkle from the dry skin underneath.
-With that said, over-moisturization can also be a problem.
+With that said, over-moisturizing can also be a problem.
 Ointments and balms tend to be thicker than creams.
-This heaviness of ointments and balms can suffocate the tattoo, especially during the healing process.
-Yes, you want your tattoo to stay soft and supple, but too much of a good thing can lead to the growth of bacteria trapped against your skin and tattoo.
+This heaviness of ointments and balms doesn't allow a new tattoo to breathe, especially during the healing process.
+Yes, you want your tattoo to stay soft and supple, but too much of a good thing can suffocate your tattoo and lead to the growth of bacteria trapped against your skin and tattoo.
 In a short time, that bacteria can lead to an infection.
 This is not only harmful to the tattoo, but can cause you significant health concerns, as well.

 You will need to carefully touch your tattoo to clean and moisturize it, but anything beyond that - keep your hands off!
-Healing tattoos, like any trauma to the skin, are often itchy and flaky.
+Healing tattoos, like any trauma to the skin, can cause itching and often be flaky.
 You want to avoid scratching and peeling as this can ruin your new tattoo.
 It will cause the scabbing to come off too early.
 This can lead to white spaces, cracks and distortion of the tattoo.

 If your tattoo and the area around it is shifting from itchy to swollen or discolored, contact your artist or a medical professional immediately.
 This could be a sign of infection.